The 59th Annual ReportApril 1, 2020 - March 31, 2021

 Structural Reform 2.0 aims at the realization of Kumon’s Mission.
 It focuses on incorporating the ideas of “selection and concentration” and “low-cost operations” into our operational planning and activities.
 It is a reform that is designed to “increase value for customers.”
 Our goal is not simply to overcome the COVID-19 pandemic crisis.
 Rather, we strive to achieve the further development of Kumon so that we can “answer the needs of society” and, at the same time, “realize sustainable operations.”
 We further aim to continue to contribute to global society by implementing SDG Goal 4 (“Quality education”), one of the 17 Sustainable Development Goals (SDGs) promoted by the United Nations.

-As a result, consolidated sales in this fiscal year was 93,011 million yen, a decrease of 147 million yen compared with the previous fiscal year (year-on-year decrease of 0.2%).
-However, operating income was 13,228 million yen (year-on-year increase of 0.3%), ordinary income was 13,385 million yen (year-on-year increase of 7.3%) and profit attributable to owners of parent company for the fiscal year was 9,615 million yen (year-on-year increase of 43.1%).
-Thus, there was a decrease in Sales and income.
+As a result, consolidated sales in this fiscal year were 72,457 million yen, a decrease of 19,313 million yen compared with the previous fiscal year (year-on-year decrease of 21.0%).
+Operating income was 3,787 million yen (year-on-year decrease of 72.2%), ordinary income was 4,058 million yen (year-on-year decrease of 69.3%), and net loss attributable to owners of the parent company for the fiscal year was 5,036 million yen (previous year: income of 7,240 million yen) resulting in a decrease in Sales and income.
 The net income for the current term attributable to owners of the parent shifted to net loss in this fiscal year due to the recording of an extraordinary loss related to a large increase in losses caused by the spread of the COVID-19.